AnuragPamuru/dsc-180b-capstone-b03/README.md

 - parameters:
   - model: The choice of models.
 We only implement the GCN and GraphSage.
   - dataset: The choice of datasets.
-There are multiple datasets, including data_voting, data_voting_senti, data_115.
+There are multiple datasets, including data_voting, data_voting_senti.
 The differences between these datasets are features.
 The adjacency matrix of each dataset stays the same.
   - output_path: The output of project will be stored in json file.
   - agg_func: The choice of aggregated function in the graphSage model.
-We only support either MEAN or MAX.
+We only support MEAN aggregator.
 The default is MEAN.
   - num_neigh: The number of neighbors in the graphSage model.
 The default is 10.
   - n: The number of hidden layers in the GCN model.
 This can be tuned to reach higher accuracy.
   - self_weight: The weight of self-loop in the GCN model.